gridsmartercities/python-serverless-template/README.md

 This is a Github Template to generate Serverless APIs (and more) in Python using AWS SAM.

-This template does not use the fantastic [Serverless Framework][serverless-framewor].
+This template does not use the fantastic [Serverless Framework][serverless-framework].
 You might want to look at it too.

 This template is opinionated, and makes use of:

 - [AWS SAM][sam] for the AWS resourses specification.
 - [AWS codebuild][codebuild] to setup CI/CD in your AWS account.
-- [OpenApi 3][openapi-3] for defining the API contract.
+- [OpenApi 3][openapi-3] for defining the API coFntract.
 - The [Swagger CLI][swagger-cli] to validate the OpenAPI specification.
 - The Python [unittest][unittest] library for unit testing.
 - [Coverage][coverage], to ensure the Python code is 100% unit tested